-- Add your own values for fields that have default values assigned (e.g. Resolution and Status)
+- Add your own values for fields that have default values assigned (for example, Resolution and Status).

-A simple example of how customizing an issue could benefit your team could be marking fields as 'Required' when an issue is created.
-This would ensure you always capture the required information you need to get the work done to resolve the issue.
-If you couple this with positioning the required fields at the top of the screen, and even hiding fields you know the issue creator won't use, you'll make sure your users can see and complete the required fields as quickly as possible.
+A simple example of how customizing an issue could benefit your team could be marking fields as required when an issue is created.
+This ensures you always capture the information you need to work on and resolve the issue.
+If you couple this with positioning required fields at the top of the screen, and even hiding fields you know you won't use, you'll make sure your users can see and complete the required fields as quickly as possible.

 To customize your issues, you need to be a Jira administrator.
 You can review more conceptual information on customizing issues in the Jira administrator documentation.